wsydney76/craft-members/README.md

     'en' => 'members/set-password',
 ])

-// Whether users should automatically be logged in after activating their account or resetting their password.
-->autoLoginAfterAccountActivation(true)

 // The URI that users without access to the control panel should be redirected to after activating their account.
 ->activateAccountSuccessPath([
     'de' => 'mitglieder',